Holocephali: Skin and external skeleton

 In adult modern chimaeras, scales are present along the lateral line and, in males, on the reproductive organs, while most of the body is covered in smooth, scaleless skin.
 Embryonic and juvenile chimaeras do possess additional scales along their backs, which also last into adulthood in Callorhinchus.
 Conversely, Paleozoic and Mesozoic chimaeriforms such as Squaloraja and Echinochimaera, as well as members of other extinct orders, have scales covering the entire body throughout life.
 The scales of holocephalans are placoid (also termed dermal denticles), meaning they contain a pulp cavity, are made up primarily of orthodentin and are coated in an outer layer of hard enameloid.
 In extinct holocephalans the scales may be either single-cusped (termed lepidomoria) or multi-cusped (termed polyodontode scales), the latter meaning the scales have multiple crowns growing from a single base.
 Some holocephalans had armor plates made up of dentin, as well as dentinous spines which protruded from the top of the head, the lower jaw, or the first dorsal fin.
 Armor plating gradually reduced during the evolution of the Chimaeriformes, and modern chimaeras lack any armor and retain only a dorsal fin spine, which in at least some species is venomous.

 Sensory organs

 Both modern and fossil holocephalans possess sensory canals on their heads and down the length of the body.
 The precise arrangement of these canals in extinct members of the group is difficult to determine, although they are well-documented in taxa such as Menaspis, Deltoptychius, Harpagofututor, and a number of extinct chimaeriforms.
-Some holocephalans display a distinctive arrangement of ring-shaped scales enclosing the lateral line, which is considered a unique feature of the group.
+Some holocephalans display a distinctive arrangement of ring-shaped structures enclosing the lateral line, which is considered a unique feature of the group.